Middlesex Centre: Arva

 The demonym for someone from Arva is an Arvite.

-In the 19th century Arva was a critical rest stop on the Underground Railroad, and home to several homes constructed as part of the Railroad.
+In the 19th century, Arva was a critical rest stop on the Underground Railroad, and home to several homes constructed as part of the Railroad.

 Birr

 Birr is at the intersection of Highway 4 (Richmond Street) and 13 Mile Road.
 Despite its small size, Birr has maintained itself and supported various private business throughout the years.
 There are also three cemeteries, a gift shop called Legg's General Store, a furniture store and a second-hand book store.

-Until it was replaced by a modern low-rise cement bridge in the mid-1970s, Birr had a one-lane iron bridge on the 13th Concession that crossed the Medway Creek.
+Until it was replaced by a modern low-rise concrete bridge in the mid-1970s, Birr had a one-lane iron bridge on the 13th Concession that crossed the Medway Creek.
 Birr had a hotel in the late 19th century; afternoon stagecoaches running between London and Lucan, 7 miles to the north, would stop overnight in Birr, in those days the approximate half-way point, and resume travel the next day.

 Coldstream

 Coldstream is a hamlet in Middlesex Centre with a population of approximately 200.
 The municipal offices for Middlesex Centre are in Coldstream.
 Before it became Middlesex Centre by combining the Townships of Delaware, Lobo, and London in 1998, Coldstream was included in Lobo Township and was situated in the centre of Lobo.
 It is estimated that immigrants from Scotland obtained land grants and settled as early as 1820 in Lobo.
-Coldstream was previously known as Cutler, likely because the Cutler family operated and owned much of the town.
+Coldstream was previously known as Cutler, probably because the Cutler family operated and owned much of the town.
 Today Coldstream has an antique and quilt shop, elementary school (Valleyview Public School), fire hall, library, concrete business, conservation area and the Municipal Office for Middlesex Centre, as well as many volunteer organizations and events within the community.

 The Friend's Meeting House was established on Quaker Lane in 1850 and a library was organized in 1887.

 Much of the industry that Coldstream was founded upon has relocated to larger towns and cities such as Ilderton and London.